-At this point, you probably already know that our chainflex® cable 36-month lifetime guarantee and service life calculator, which is based on 2 billion test cycles per year, have been verified by Underwriters Laboratories.
+At this point, you probably already know that our chainflex® cable up to 36-month lifetime guarantee and service life calculator, which is based on 2 billion test cycles per year, have been verified by Underwriters Laboratories.
 But, we never really got into much detail about how that happened.
 What did UL do to verify our cable claims?
 What factors did they consider?
 How long did it take?
 In this blog post, we’ll answer those questions and explain how UL audited our processes.

 Before UL officially verifies an organization’s marketing claims, they perform an independent, objective, scientifically based audit.
 UL works with the organizations to develop a customized audit based on the product, process, system or facility they want verified.
 The final details of the audit are determined by UL’s steering committee.

 The audit for our up to 36-month cable lifetime guarantee and service life calculator was split into four parts: product design, manufacturing, product lifetime and batch testing.

 1.)
 Product design - For this portion of the audit, UL wanted to know how we design our cables according to the performance requirements of each one, including what materials we use, how we test and inspect our cables, and how we keep record of it all.